 Marketing is challenging enough already.
 A good knowledge of how and where to use colour and colour psychology in marketing can take your whole brand game up a level.

-If your product is in the supermarket, as we point out in our guide to packaging development, colour is one of the key ways you can make your brand stand out from the 40,000 other products that you’ll find in there.
+If your product is in the supermarket, as we show in our packaging guide, colour is one of the key ways you can make your brand stand out from the 40,000 other products that you’ll find in there.
 It signals what your product is, and what your brand stands for.

-As we cover in our guides to advertising and media, repetition driven by frequency is a key part of building awareness and recognition of your brand.
-And when you can repeat the use of a colour in your advertising, it helps strengthen the mental connection between that colour and the brand.
+As per our advertising and media guides, repetition driven by frequency is a key part of building awareness and recognition of your brand.
+And when you repeat the use of a colour in your advertising, it helps strengthen the mental connection between that colour and the brand.

 And if website design is your thing, then a consistent use of colour is a critical part of the user experience.
 So much so that usability.gov has an entire guide on how to use colour to improve the user experience.